rancher/rancher-docs/versioned_docs/version-2.12/faq/container-network-interface-providers.md

 ### RKE2 Kubernetes clusters

-Out-of-the-box, Rancher provides the following CNI network providers for RKE2 Kubernetes clusters: Calico, Canal, and Cilium.
+Out-of-the-box, Rancher provides the following CNI network providers for RKE2 Kubernetes clusters: Calico, Canal, Cilium, and Flannel.

 You can choose your CNI network provider when you create new Kubernetes clusters from Rancher.